dbcli/pgcli/docs/pages/upgrading.rst

   using this.

-- Pygments lexers need to be wrapped in a :class:`~prompt_toolkit.layout.lexers.PygmentsLexer`.
+- Pygments lexers need to be wrapped in a :class:`~prompt_toolkit.lexers.PygmentsLexer`.
 This will convert the list of Pygments tokens into prompt_toolkit formatted text.

 - If you have a Pygments style, then this needs to be converted as well.
 A Pygments style class can be converted in a prompt_toolkit